07.17.2014

 How to Perform Content Checks on Foreign Language Translations

 Translation Project Managers are often tasked with performing the final quality control check on a translated document.
-A single project manager may work on over 60 languages in a single calendar year, so it is obvious that the PM will work on languages outside of their expertise on a regular basis.
-One might think it would be difficult to provide additional quality assurance after the translator and editor have already reviewed the document, but there are several items that must be checked to ensure a properly translated document.
+A single project manager may work on over 60 languages in a single calendar year, so the PM will work on languages outside of their expertise regularly.
+One might think it would be difficult to provide additional quality assurance after the translator and editor have already reviewed the document, but several items must be checked to ensure a properly translated document.

 Formatting

-To have a successful translation, the target document must mimic the source document in terms of formatting.
-This includes items such as margins, number of columns, and line spacing.
+The target document must mimic the source document’s formatting to have a successful translation.
+This includes margins, number of columns, and line spacing.

 Matching Pages from Source to Target

 To match pages from source to target, the font must often be adjusted.
 Let’s use an English to Spanish document as an example.
-When translating from English to Spanish, the text often expands as much as 10%.
+The text often expands as much as 10% when translating from English to Spanish.
 This will cause a section that appears on page 1 in the English to appear on page 2 in the Spanish.
 Therefore, to match the source document and keep the text on the proper number of pages, small changes to the font size must be made.

 Missing Content